-I didn’t even have to venture more than 10 meters out into the lagoon to spot dozens of white and black tip reef sharks just circling around me.
-Back in Huahine, we saw hundreds of such sharks from super close distance during the shark feeding.
+I didn’t even have to venture more than 10 meters out into the lagoon to spot dozens of white and blacktip reef sharks just circling around me.
+Back in Huahine, we saw hundreds of such sharks from a super close distance during the shark feeding.
 In this case, the sharks were actually out to catch some food on their own.
 It’s a little bit scary being so close to so many with nobody else around you, but after a few days over here, it’s the same as seeing birds in the blue sky.

-There was however one little fellow who scared the cr@p out of me, way more than the sharks.
+There was, however, one little fellow who scared the cr@p out of me, way more than the sharks.
 I’m no marine expert so I don’t know this guy’s name (feel free to help me out in the comments), but his parents definitely should have gotten him some braces when he was young, ’cause he’s got a couple of big teeth sticking out the front.
 He reminds me of the actor Rick Hoffman, the one that plays Louis Litt on ‘Suits’.
 His primary goal in life is to annoy you apparently.
 He kept on charging straight at me, only stopping after getting a taste of my camera lens.
 He would then pretend to retreat back into the lagoon, only to pull a U-turn and make another charge.
-I thought it’s amusing at first but he kept on coming, even when I retreated in defeat.
+I thought it was amusing at first but he kept on coming, even when I retreated in defeat.
 What a lagoon weirdo!

-Back on dry land and with all fingers in tact, it was sunset time, as fishermen were heading back home after yet another successful day.
+Back on dry land and with all fingers intact, it was sunset time, as fishermen were heading back home after yet another successful day.
 There is so much seafood around here, so it was no surprise to find fish, fish and more fish on the menu of our communal dinner.
 Simply delicious!
 And to cap this first evening off – some star gazing.
 I’m running out of wishes to make…

 Cycling around Rangiroa